-I first learned this song in my high school general music class.
+I first learned Four White Horses in my high school general music class.
 That class was a requirement at the time and was probably one of the major sources of exposure to folk music for my classmates.
-I'm grateful remember so many folk tune melodies from that class.
-Though, I could do without the Lemon Tree song getting stuck in my head at least once a year.
+Though we didn’t learn the clapping game, it’s fantastic for practicing beat and syncopation.
+Check out these other songs I’ve written about that are great for teaching syncopation.

 You can read the clapping game directions here.
 However, it’s much easier to just watch the video below.
-You’ll see groups of four and six playing the game.
+You’ll see groups of four playing the game.

 The need for a steady tempo is obvious, and your students will be quick to slow down when necessary as they’re practicing.
 This might be a good time to discuss the importance of slow and methodical practice.
-You can ask leading questions, such as, "Why did you have to start slow?", "When were you able to speed up?", and "How might you use the same process in the future?"
+You can ask leading questions, such as:

 Once they’ve mastered the original clapping game, they can move on to creating their own four-beat clapping pattern.
 This is their chance to use all those body percussion movements they have stored up in their memory banks.
 Plus, it’s an easy way to incorporate the creating strand from the Core Music Standards.